200 Awesome Facts About Everything

 Purdue University Created a Licking Machine to Finish Tootsie Pops

-If you've ever wanted to know how many licks it takes to get to the center of a Tootsie Pop without having to eat one, Purdue University researchers have done the hard work for you.
-It took the machine 364 licks, while human volunteers got to the center in just 252.
+If you've ever wanted to know how many licks it takes to get to the Tootsie Roll center of a Tootsie Pop without having to eat one, Purdue University researchers have done the hard work for you.
+It took their licking machine 364 licks, while human volunteers got to the center in just 252.

 A British Man Created an All-Lego House